coreyk/darkice-libaacplus-rpi-guide/README.md

-# Compilation guide
+# USB Turntable to Sonos or Pi Musicbox streaming guide
-## for darkice, libaacplus, et al on raspberry pi running raspbian jessie
+## for darkice, libaacplus, et al on raspberry pi with raspbian jessie netinstall
 to facilitate streaming audio from one of these turntables with USB audio codec output
 - Audio Technica AT-LP120-USB (http://amzn.to/1TZvF2y)
 - Ion TTUSB or Max (http://amzn.to/1Uv6KDY)